-It has also detected several mergers of a black hole with a neutron star, and at least one merger of two neutron stars.
+There are also several detected mergers of a black hole with a neutron star, and at least one (maybe several) mergers of two neutron stars.

 An individual LIGO detection gives:

 - Location on the sky, but with rather low precision (like early radio telescopes). - Mass of the two black holes (from the period of oscillation). - Distance (from the strength of the signal, knowing the mass). - Spins of the two black holes from the detailed structure of the waveform, though these are not measured very precisely in most cases.